PDTenpas/pdtenpas.github.io/_posts/2019-06-15-metadate-issue-1.md

 > Criticism is easy, doing research is hard.

-The author's go on to offer guidelines to avoid this pitfall by defining your methodology beforehand and conducting follow-up experiments when the original analysis was contingent on the data.
+The author's go on to offer guidelines to avoid this pitfall by defining your methodology beforehand and conducting follow-up experiments when the analysis is unavoidably contingent on the data.
 This advice follows what is generally a good rule of thumb for experimental analysis— lean into experimental design and analysis methodology *before* conducting the experiment, not afterwards.
 You can't move fast and break things here.

 The paper is a good read with multiple real world examples.
 A few quotes follow: